My Law Practice

 - Before taking over as Managing Partner, I did a lot of Wills and Estates work in addition to handling personal injury claims and I used to write a regular column in a publication put out by The Society for The Retired and Semi-Retired (now called SAGE).
 This experience has given me a good deal of insight into the unique situations faced by elderly clients who find they have sustained a serious injury.

-- Over the years I have been actively involved in coaching minor sports and volunteering on various boards in the community.
-I’ve coached soccer, hockey, and baseball at a variety of ages and levels.
-It’s been great to see my kids and their friends enjoy sports as much as I do.
+- Over the years I have been actively involved in coaching minor sports and volunteering on various boards in the community relating to those sports.
+I’ve coached hockey, baseball and soccer at a variety of ages and levels where I’ve enjoyed watching my kids and their friends grow as people and develop their own love of sports.

 Outside the Office

 - I’m also a life-long traveler, having travelled extensively throughout North America, South America, Europe, Australia, New Zealand, and the South Pacific